Abenezerfikadu/Abenezerfikadu/README.md

 Web Developer and Graphic designer
 ----------------------------------

-Web developer and graduate computer science student, seeking for the position Junior Full-stack Web Development to hone skills and contribute expertise in a corporate environment.
+Web developer and graduate computer science student.
 Coming with great teamwork and interpersonal skills and familiarity with several programming languages.

 * 🌍  I'm based in Addis Ababa, Ethiopia
 * ✉️  You can contact me at [abenezeerfikadu76@gmail.com](mailto:abenezeerfikadu76@gmail.com)